omolaja/VentageSolution/README.md

 The application structure is organized into several layers to ensure separation of concerns and maintainability.
 The key layers are:

 a.
-Model Layer: Defines the data models used throughout the application.
+Model Layer (VentageRepositoryModel): Defines the data models used throughout the application.

 b.
-Repository Layer: Contains repositories that handle data access and manipulation.
+Repository Layer (VentageRepository): Contains repositories that handle data access and manipulation.

 c.
-Service Layer: Encapsulates the business logic and interacts with repositories.
+Service Layer (VentageServices): Encapsulates the business logic and interacts with repositories.

 d.
-Controller Layer: Handles HTTP requests and returns responses to client applications.
+Controller Layer (VentageAPI): Handles HTTP requests and returns responses to client applications.

 This structure ensures a clean separation of concerns and makes the application easy to maintain and extend.
 Each layer has a distinct responsibility, and dependency injection is used to manage dependencies between layers.